-After a Program Resume command is issued, the WIP bit in the Status Register-1 will be set to a 1 and the programming operation will resume.
+After a Program Resume command is issued, the WIP bit in the Status Register 1 will be set to '1' and the programming operation will resume.
 Program operations may be interrupted as often as necessary e.g. a program suspend command could immediately follow a program resume command but, in order for a program operation to progress to completion there must be some periods of time between resume and the next suspend command greater than or equal to t{PRS}.
-See Table 48.
+See Table 46.

-Figure 96 Program suspend (PGSP 85h) command sequence
+Figure 84 Program Suspend command sequence